Alir3z4/oss-wall-of-shame/README.md

-# oss-wall-of-shame
+# Open Source Software Wall of Shame

-Companies that use open source and never bother to contibute back - Open Source Software Wall of Shame
+Companies that use open source and never bother to contribute back.